zerreat/auto-meet-joining-project/README.md

 ## Acknowledgments

+    A special thanks
+## GurrPratap Sangha my friend who motivated me to do his labour job.
-    A special thanks to Selenium WebDriver contributors.
+    And thanks to Selenium WebDriver contributors.

     Gratitude towards the creators of Python and its rich ecosystem of packages.